Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

     descr: >-
-      Create visual interactive presentations and spreadsheet-driven calculators your clients and stakeholders can use to independently test assumptions without touching the financial model. <br><br>Changing data on the slides does not make changes to the spreadsheet.
+      Create visual interactive presentations and spreadsheet-driven calculators your clients and stakeholders can use to independently test assumptions without touching or seeing the underlying financial model.
+      <br><br>Changing data on the slides does not make changes to the
+      spreadsheet.
     files:
       - alt: Financial Modeling Software - Share Financial Modeling Presentations
         descr: >-